GreptimeTeam/docs/docs/nightly/en/user-guide/operations/table-sharding.md

 );
 ```

-This partition rule can be illustrated in a 2-dimensional space like this:
+This partition rule can be illustrated in a 2-dimensional space like this with each has 24 load unit:

 ![table-sharding-partition](/table-sharding-partition.png)

 Two things need stress in this complex example:
 - Each column in the partition rule are evaluated **separately**, this is different from the traditional storage system like MySQL or TiKV.
 Hence you can write whatever complex rule you want without considering the "primary key order" or "physical storage order".
 - String comparison is based on the lexicographical order.
 E.g., string `"10"` is less than string `"2"`.

+## Inspect a sharded table

+GreptimeDB provides severals system table to check DB's state.
+For table sharding information, you can query [`information_schema.partitions`](../../reference/sql/information-schema/partitions.md) which gives the detail of partitions inside one table, and [`information_schema.region_peers`](../../reference/sql/information-schema/region-peers.md) which gives the runtime distribution of regions.